addtheletters/attero/readme.md

 attero
 ====

-Inspired by a rock song.
+Inspired by a song.
 This project includes:
 -simple ballistics
 -tracers
 -gun turrets